OriginalSinger/role-reversal-resources/rrr.md

 **Suggestions?
 You can now use [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSf81EkDKDYo_33TsGJeAnMNCu2SwSPwoIdsrGuEaj52a07Smg/viewform?usp=sf_link) to provide suggestions anonymously!**

+I'll *try* to update this at least once a month from now on, like how [Yandere Resources](https://docs.google.com/document/d/1rfm8knOG6iiJ8xyLAltVvcGNdRimVKtGqHMiI5O0cLE/edit) does it (no promises!), so you know when to check.

-**All NSFW Pastebin posts are now set to private.** See [discussion](https://github.com/OriginalSinger/role-reversal-resources/issues/9).
+Some NSFW Pastebin posts are now set to private.
+See [discussion](https://github.com/OriginalSinger/role-reversal-resources/issues/9).

 Note: the original gdoc was flagged.
 Here's a backup of the original gdoc: <https://drive.google.com/file/d/100nIw1mh5paYFdqukmkgiqvs8VATcSvW/view?usp=sharing>
 It's a zip file (mainly an attempt to avoid the flagging of google) of a pdf and a docx file of the original document.
 The docx file includes the comments, the pdf file does not.